oueme-fungi/oueme-fungi-transect/writing/transect_paper.md

 ## Statistics

-Ecological community dissimilarity matrices were calculated using methods "bray" (both long and short amplicons) and "unifrac" (only long amplicons) in `phyloseq` version `r packageVersion("phyloseq")`.
+Ecological community dissimilarity matrices were calculated using methods "bray" (both long and short amplicons) and "unifrac" (only long amplicons) in `phyloseq` version 1.26.0.
 Each of these distance matrices was used to calculate a Mantel correlogram for distances of 0--12 m,

 # Results